Wuthering Heights: Religion

-Emily Brontë attended church regularly and came from a religious family.
+When characters in the novel talk of 'going to church', they are attending this lonely moorland chapel, by whose kirkyard stands the marker stone where the road to Thrushcross Grange branches off towards Wuthering Heights.
+The township of Gimmerton itself is some way further down the valley, and we are to understand Gimmerton as one of many townships in a characteristically vast West Yorkshire parish, swollen in population by the Industrial Revolution.
+The ancient parish of Bradford covered 13 such townships; that of Halifax next door covered 34.
+Both parishes on this date had scattered populations of nearly 20,000, served by several ancient chapels of ease for Sunday worship and burials.
+From 1754 to 1825, weddings could normally be celebrated only in the parish church itself (as that is where the Banns would have been read), often a considerable distance away; although marriages of the gentry by common licence – as had been the case for that of Edgar and Catherine – would have been allowed in the Gimmerton chapel.
+Emily Brontë provides an extended dream narrative of a service in the chapel.
+Still, there is no account of actual worship within it, except that the singing was accompanied by a west gallery choir, with trumpet, trombone, clarinets, horns, bassoons and bass viol; who call at Wuthering Heights at Christmas 1777.

 Emily "never as far as we know, wrote anything which overtly criticised conventional religion.
 But she also has the reputation of being a rebel and iconoclast, driven by a spirit more pagan than orthodox Christian."
 Derek Traversi, for example, sees in Wuthering Heights "a thirst for religious experience, 'which is not Christian'.
-It is this spirit, which moves Catherine to exclaim, 'surely you and everybody have a notion that there is, or should be, an existence of yours beyond you.
+It is this spirit which moves Catherine to exclaim, 'Surely you and everybody have a notion that there is, or should be, an existence of yours beyond you.
 What were the use of my creation if I were entirely contained here?
 (Ch.
 IX).

 Thomas John Winnifrith, author of The Brontes and Their Background: Romance and Reality (Macmillan, 1977), argues that the allusions to Heaven and Hell are more than metaphors, and have a religious significance, because "for Heathcliff, the loss of Catherine is literally Hell ... 'existence after losing her would be Hell' (Ch. xiv, p.
 117)."
 Likewise, in the final scene between them, Heathcliff writhes "in the torments of Hell (XV)".